Washington State Off-Grid Laws: An In-Depth Guide

 Off-Grid Electricity in Washington State

-There are no laws which prohibit homeowners from disconnecting from the electric grid.
+There are no laws that prohibit homeowners from disconnecting from the electric grid.
 You are free to use renewables as your only source of electricity.

 Note, however, that there might be some rules against not having any electricity in your home at all.
-For example, some labor and childcare facility laws prohibit using candles because of fire hazards.
+For example, some labor and childcare facility laws prohibit the use of candles because of fire hazards.

 Also Read: